Referrals to the XOLAIR Co-pay Program

 Injection Site Reactions

-Injection site reactions of any severity occurred at a rate of 45% in XOLAIR-treated patients compared with 43% in placebo-treated patients.
+In adults and adolescents, injection site reactions of any severity occurred at a rate of 45% in XOLAIR-treated patients compared with 43% in placebo-treated patients.
 The types of injection site reactions included: bruising, redness, warmth, burning, stinging, itching, hive formation, pain, indurations, mass, and inflammation.
-Severe injection site reactions occurred more frequently in XOLAIR treated patients compared with patients in the placebo group (12% vs 9%, respectively).
+Severe injection site reactions occurred more frequently in XOLAIR-treated patients compared with patients in the placebo group (12% vs 9%, respectively).

 Chronic Idiopathic Urticaria: